How To Deal With Grief: Approaches To The Grieving Process

 Express yourself

 Expressing one's feelings related to grief may be part of why support groups and spending time with loved ones often move the grieving process forward.
-However, not everyone has easy access to these forms of support or are comfortable regularly making themselves emotionally vulnerable to others.
+However, not everyone has easy reach to these forms of support or are comfortable regularly making themselves emotionally vulnerable to others.
 While not a substitute for emotional connectedness to others, expressing yourself in other ways may be an additional option for clarifying and contending with your grief-related emotions.

 Self-expression is personal and can take many forms.
 Journaling your thoughts and feelings may be an option.
 You could journal whatever comes to mind or find specific journaling prompts if you're stuck deciding what to explore in your writing.
 Creative outlets also often allow people to move through complicated feelings of grief through self-expression.
 Try writing fiction or poetry, dancing, or taking up a visual art like painting, drawing, or pottery.